kubos/kubos/docs/deep-dive/design-decisions.rst

 We anticipate that many of the people who will be developing a mission won't have a programming background.
-While we use Rust internally, we acknowledge that it is more suitable for experience programmers.
+While we use Rust internally, we acknowledge that it is more suitable for experienced programmers.

 Python is one of the most common beginning programming languages.
 It has an easy learning curve and has a plethora of tutorials available.

+Additionally, Python is already widely used within the aerospace community.

 Microservices
 -------------